-Our 417 national parks are an extraordinary and unique treasure.
+Our 63 national parks and 425 total National Park Service areas are an extraordinary and unique treasure.
 We have visited quite a few of them regularly since 2002 for this independent, advertising-free educational project.

 We have written a collection of interesting articles about activities, the environment, and people.
 We have also taken countless photographs to accompany the articles and offer the best of those images.
 We want to share our work with you.
 We have prepared writer-narrated slide shows and unique informational graphics as well.

 We are based in South Florida.
 Students participating in the project are part of programs in the School of Communication, University of Miami, but primarily in the Journalism and Media Management Department.
-They are typically in three journalism classes (JMM 446, travel writing; JMM 208, news reporting; and JMM 544, feature writing).
+They are typically in three journalism classes (JMM 446 / 646, travel writing; JMM 208, news reporting; and JMM 544 / JMM 644, feature writing).
 Led by Dr. Bruce Garrison, we occasionally enlist the assistance of Prof. Randy Stano and his design and advanced graphics students in our work.
 In this on-going student journalism project, our writers visit the nation’s national parks, historic sites, monuments, recreation areas, and preserves.
 We invite you to take a look at our work.

 |Siyuan Tong, Lingyue Zheng, Nick Sirio and Gianna Nolte pause at the entrance sign of Grand Canyon National Park near Tusayan, Ariz., in spring 2016.|

-In Spring 2016, we’re headed to the Grand Canyon National Park and several national parks in South Florida.
+In Spring 2016, we visited the Grand Canyon National Park and several national parks in South Florida.
 Writers on the trip to Arizona include Gianna Nolte, Nick Sirio, Siyuan Tong, and Lingyue Zheng.
 Writer Lee Eisen went to Washington, D.C., to visit the Chesapeake & Ohio Canal.
 Other writers working on spring stories in South Florida included Melissa Cabral, Katherine Moore, and Alexandra Silver.